hoovercj/nodejs-twitterbot-tutorial/README.md

 ## Storing data in redis

 Make sure you have redis installed and running.
 Instructions for that can be found [here](http://redis.io/download).
+If you have problems getting redis to run locally, consider moving your development to a cloud development platform such as [Cloud9](https://c9.io).

 In `main.js` after initializing the Twit object (before the stream methods) add the following code: